-In [16] the performances of MQTT brokers under basic domestic use condition are compared.
-In this work two experiments are carried out.
+In [14] two experiments are carried out.
 In the first one a Raspberry Pi board publishes analogical data and a local computer receives the information.
 The performances of three MQTT brokers deployed in the cloud are compared by measuring the mean latency.
 In the second test five MQTT brokers are deployed in a local computer wich also plays the role of subscriber.
 Another local computer is used as publisher.
 The performances of the brokers are compared by measuring the mean latency as a function of the QoS and the size of the payload.